ElBrewster/tailwind-cheat-sheet/README.md

 ### Setup
-1. [Click](https://github.com/ElBrewster/Classic-Fit) to open repo.
+1. [Click](https://github.com/ElBrewster/tailwind-cheat-sheet) to open repo.
 Browse, or:
 2. Click the "Fork" button.
 (This will create a user copy of the repository.)
 3. Open the Terminal application.
 4. In Terminal, use the "cd" command to navigate to where the local repository will live.
 5. In GitHub, click on the green "Code' dropdown.
 You will see three clone options.
 Select "SSH" and copy the SSH key.
 6. In Terminal, run "git clone [insert copied SSH key here]", and then use the "cd" command to navigate into the newly created directory.
 7. Open the local repository in VS Code by typing: `code .`
-8. Type `npm run dev` in your Terminal to run the Vite app.
+8. Type `npm run dev` in your Terminal to run the Vite app, and view in browser at [http://localhost:5173/](http://localhost:5173/).

-9. To install Tailwind in your own project go [here](https://tailwindcss.com/docs/installation) and for the Vite install in particular go [here](https://tailwindcss.com/docs/guides/vite)
+9. To install Tailwind in your own project go [here](https://tailwindcss.com/docs/installation).
+    For the Vite install in particular, go [here](https://tailwindcss.com/docs/guides/vite) and follow their instructions:
     - `npm install -D tailwindcss postcss autoprefixer`
     - `npx tailwindcss init -p `
     - in `tailwind.config.js` add in `content: []` the following: